 It may seem odd to use black powder to whiten teeth, but it really does work.

 Activated charcoal is so effective because it aggressively absorbs tannins, the compounds found in coffee, tea, tobacco, herbal teas, blueberries, wine, spices, and other foods that stain teeth.
 It does not, however, lock onto minerals like calcium in our teeth which is why it won’t harm tooth enamel even if used every single day.

 Even better, activated charcoal balances the pH of the mouth which discourages the growth of pathogens and the formation of cavities and helps preserve the health of the gum tissue.
-In Korea, activated charcoal is even added to toothpaste!
+In Korea, activated charcoal is even added to toothpaste and tooth powder!